Schools confront ‘off the rails’ numbers of failing grades

 In some cases, the biggest barrier for an English-language learning student is simply that they’ve been unable to log in to the Zoom calls and the online education platform that are key to attending classes.
 A few times this semester, Ramirez has had the students meet her in the school parking lot, everyone masked up, while she shows them and their parents how to log in.

-Hatch High School reported 79 percent of students were failing at least one class during their first grading period of the year.
-That’s been cut to 46 percent within a few months, said spokeswoman Audra Bluehouse, both because school has been made easier and students are more engaged.
+Hatch High School reported 79% of students were failing at least one class during their first grading period of the year.
+That’s been cut to 46% within a few months, said spokeswoman Audra Bluehouse, both because school has been made easier and students are more engaged.

 Bluehouse says the number was high in part because the school added an eighth class to every student’s schedule this fall.